The best waterproof jackets for women

 Best for wardrobe classics: Burberry

-CW Pick: Burberry The Waterloo Heritage Trench Coat, buy here for £1,550
+CW Pick: Burberry The Waterloo Heritage Trench Coat, £1,550 – buy here

-Catwalk-referencing updates come out every season, but in our opinion a classic beige coat with that signature check lining will never date.
+Catwalk-referencing updates come out every season, but in our opinion a classic beige coat with that signature check lining will never date – there's a reason this style icon is in almost every fashion editor's wardrobe.